February 9, 2026 | 11 min read

 This factor tracks how often you’re applying for new credit and how many new accounts you’ve recently opened.
 Opening multiple accounts in a short timeframe can signal financial distress or irresponsible credit seeking.

-Hard inquiries: When you apply for credit (credit card, auto loan, mortgage, personal loan), the lender requests your credit report, creating a "hard inquiry" or "hard pull."
-Each hard inquiry typically reduces your score by 5-10 points and remains on your report for two years (though it only impacts your score for about 12 months).
+Hard inquiries: When you apply for credit, the lender requests your credit report, creating a hard inquiry.
+Each hard inquiry typically reduces your score by 5–10 points and remains on your report for two years (though it only impacts your score for about 12 months).

-The rate-shopping exception: Credit scoring models understand that smart consumers shop around for the best rates on major loans.
-If you're applying for mortgages, auto loans, or student loans, multiple inquiries within a 14-45 day window (depending on the scoring model) are typically counted as a single inquiry.
+The rate-shopping exception: If you’re applying for mortgages, auto loans, or student loans, multiple inquiries within a 14–45 day window (depending on the scoring model) are typically counted as a single inquiry.
 This allows you to compare offers without being penalized repeatedly.

 What doesn’t count against you: Soft inquiries — when you check your own credit, when creditors check your credit for pre-approval offers you didn’t request, or when employers check your credit (with permission) — do not affect your score at all.